-It is Quicksilver’s intention to address any prior site contamination through remediation efforts ongoing throughout the life of the Project, which will result in a significant benefit to the local area and the Province of BC.
+It is Rockyview’s intention to address any prior site contamination through remediation efforts ongoing throughout the life of the Project, which will result in a significant benefit to the local area and the province of BC.

 Other site advantages include: